BardezAnAvatar/BGEE-Caster-Crafting/mod-caster-crafting/readme-caster-crafting.md

 I _prefer_ that this mod does not get sucked into larger mods, like caster overhauls and the ilk.

 tl;dr: do what you will with it, credit me (Bardez) for starting the mod.

+## Support
+Have mod integration that is broken?
+Feel free to [open an issue on GitHub](https://github.com/BardezAnAvatar/BGEE-Caster-Crafting/issues).